FormidableLabs/victory-native-xl/website/docs/polar/pie/pie-charts.md

 The `innerRadius` prop must be a `number` or a `string` like `50%`.
 :::

+### `circleSweepDegrees`

+A `number` which defines how many degrees of the chart should be drawn.
+The default is `360` which will draw a full circle.
+If you want to draw a partial circle, you can set this prop to a value between `0` and `360`.

+### `startAngle`

+A `number` which defines the starting angle of the chart.
+Changing this prop will rotate the chart.

 ### `children`

 The `children` prop is a render function which maps through the data and whose sole argument is each individual `slice` of the pie, allowing you to customize each slice as needed.
 E.g. this slice will have all the data needed to render a `Pie.Slice />`.